brietsparks/some-react-boilerplate/README.md

-Some React and TypeScript boilerplate.
+Some React boilerplate with various things.